newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-for-taxes-foreign.md

 - Owner information
 - Mailing address
 - Business addresses
-- Other taxes you may collect (e.g., motor fuels and cigarette/tobacco taxes).
+- Other taxes you may collect, such as motor fuels and cigarette/tobacco taxes.
 A list will be provided

 ---